HomeBlog

 • Car loan interest.

-So, if an employee drove a total of 20,000 miles, and 10,000 miles are business-related, then you can write off 50% of all car expenses.
+So, if an employee drove 20,000 miles and 10,000 miles are business-related, you can write off 50% of all car expenses.

 Contrary to common belief, you do need to stick to tracking mileage for work even if you're using the actual expense method.
 That's the only way to separate business and personal miles and provide the evidence to the IRS.

-Mileage tracking apps can help you calculate all this automatically and save you from crunching numbers and doing tons of paperwork.
+Best mileage tracking apps can help you calculate all this automatically and save you from crunching numbers and doing tons of paperwork.

 How to Track Mileage for Work, Plus Save Time and Money?